Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

     Each 28×28 pixel image is flattened into a long row of 784 numbers (28×28 = 784).
 These are the pixel brightness values.
 - **Dense(256)**:
     First fully connected layer with 256 neurons.
 Every input is connected to every neuron.
-    This layer starts learning patterns — maybe strokes or loops from digits.
+    This layer starts learning patterns, maybe strokes or loops from digits.
+It is using the sobel-kernel.
-- **Dense(128) with Dropout 0.5*:
+- **Dense(128) with Dropout 0.5**:
-    Another dense layer with 128 neurons, **but with dropout** — so only every second neuron is used.
+    Another dense layer with 128 neurons, but **with dropout**, so only every second neuron is used.
 This layer refines the learned features further, like distinguishing a ‘5’ from a ‘6’.
 - **Dense(10) with Dropout 0.5**:
     Final output layer.
 There are **10 neurons**, one for each digit (0–9).
-    The model outputs **10 probabilities** — whichever is highest is the model’s guess!
+    The model outputs **10 probabilities**, whichever is highest is the model’s guess!
     Again with a dropout of 0,5 before the output!

+A little different in the execution but still nice interactive 'explanation': [Basic Convnet for MNIST](https://transcranial.github.io/keras-js/#/mnist-cnn).*

 > [!question] What if we had a dropout of 0.5 after the last  output layer?
 > We'd be randomly "turning off" 50% of the **10 output neurons**, which means **some digits might never be predicted** during training!
 That would be bad!

+For a deeper understanding read: [# Convolutional Neural Network (CNN): A Complete Guide](https://learnopencv.com/understanding-convolutional-neural-networks-cnn/)

 ---